Cadel Evans Great Ocean Road Race

 The Cadel Evans Great Ocean Road Race also known as Great Ocean Road Race or Cadel Road Race is an annual professional one-day road bicycle racing for both men and women starting and finishing in Geelong, Victoria, Australia, and routed along the picturesque Great Ocean Road.

 The first races were held in 2015 as the farewell race for Cadel Evans – Australian cyclist who won the Tour de France in 2011 and the road world championships in 2009.
 Geelong had previously played host to the Australia World Cup in the UCI Women's Road World Cup between 2003 and 2008.

 In 2017, the men's race joined the UCI World Tour calendar.
 In 2020, the women's race joined the UCI Women's World Tour calendar.

 In November 2020, it was announced that the 2021 race would not be held due to the ongoing COVID-19 global pandemic.
 This was due in part to a number of UCI WorldTour teams making the decision to stay in Europe due to uncertainty around international travel conditions and logistics of quarantine requirements.
 The 2022 editions of the race were cancelled in December 2021 for similar reasons.
 The event returned in January 2023, featuring on both the men's and women's World Tour calendars.

 Course

 The men's course is around 160 km to 180 km in length, while the women's course is around 140 km.
-In 2023, the mass participation People's Ride includes three distance options—35km, 50km, or 125km.
+In 2023, the mass participation People's Ride includes three distance options—35 km, 50 km, or 125 km.

 The race starts on the Geelong waterfront in Victoria, and travels westward to the rolling hills of Moriac, turning south toward the famous surf beach of Bells Beach, following the surf coast to Torquay and through Cadel’s hometown of Barwon Heads and Ocean Grove, before heading north back to a Geelong circuit before finishing back around on the waterfront.
 The course is suited to puncheurs.